Senators to resume debate on postal legislation after taking a day to reflect

 But despite an initial plan to continue debate — and possibly hold a vote — on Sunday, senators chose instead to give themselves an extra day to digest hours of witness testimony on the labour dispute.

-A Senate official says final debate on the legislation is expected to begin by mid-afternoon (2 p.m.
-ET), likely followed by an early evening vote.
+Final debate on the legislation is expected to begin by mid-afternoon, likely followed by an early evening vote.

 The bill could receive royal assent and become law a short time later, which would force striking postal workers back to work by noon on Tuesday.